-A phrasal verb is simply a verb made up of more than one word.
+A phrasal verb is simply a verb made up of more than one word, a type of compound verb.
 It is two or three words that make up one main verb.
 A phrasal verb is only a verb, not anything else in the sentence.

 How to Recognize Phrasal Verbs